Sykhodev/UnixCraft/README.md

 # UnixCraft WIP

+## 📜 About the project

-This is a personal project to help people installing a minecraft modded server on their Linux Server.
+UnixCraft has been created to simply install MineCraft modded server on a Linux server !

-This will get updates, and I will make a site where people will be able to download the good installer.

-This is more or less the first time I make a "real" bash script.
+The script will be improved and you can also help if you wish  👌 !
+At the moment a few modpacks are available on the installer.

+## 📚 Usage

+` bash ./unixcraft.sh`

+## 📑 License

+MIT License

+Copyright (c) Sykho